 If you are looking for a compelling and emotionally driven film about LGBTQ subject matter, then you should watch some more eloquently executed films like God’s Own Country or 120 Beats Per Minute.

-The main aspect of the film that was hard for me to get over was the nature of the relationship between Elio and Oliver.
+The nature of the relationship between Elio and Oliver was hard to get past.
 This could be due to the fact that Armie Hammer, in his 30’s, is supposed to play a 24 year old and he just looks older than his character.
 To me, it seemed like a high school kid falling in love with a professor that should instead be a mentor.
 Elio is seeking the approval and acknowledgement of Oliver, and this, inevitably, leaves Elio dominated as can be seen in conversations such as this:

 Elio: You’re hurting me.